 THE ARTHUR TJANDRA FOUNDATION

-Born into a privileged background, grandson of Tjan Kim Kai, who set up the first paint manufacturing plant in Medan, PT SICO, which is still in operation till today, and great grandson of Thio Siong Soe, a well-known philanthropist, both were prominent businessmen in Indonesia, Dr Arthur Tjandra was brought up in modest and humble way by his parents.
-His father, Tjan Sek Him, the eldest son and heir of PT SICO, taught him that one should work hard to achieve one’s goals and dreams, and not rely on family’s fortune and inheritance.
-His mother was a full-time stay-at-home mother who instilled Confucian values during his growing-up phase.
+Despite being born into a privileged background, Dr Arthur Tjandra was brought up in modest and humble way by his parents.
+Dr Arthur Tjandra is the grandson of Tjan Kim Kai, who set up the very first paint manufacturing plant in Medan, PT SICO, which is still in operation today, and great grandson of Thio Siong Soe, a well-known philanthropist, both were prominent businessmen in Indonesia.
+His father, Tjan Sek Him, who was the eldest son and heir of PT SICO, taught him that one should work hard to achieve one’s goals and dreams, and not rely on family’s fortune and inheritance.
+His mother, Thio Kim Swan, granddaughter of Thio Siong Soe, was Chief Financial Officer at his grandfather’s group of plantations and palm oil mills prior to getting married.
+She eventually chose to be a full-time stay-at-home mother who instilled Confucian values to her children.

 Dr Arthur Tjandra grew up in Medan, Indonesia, where he attended a top school, Sutomo Primary School, Junior High School, and Senior High School, which was one of the schools which construction his great grandfather, Thio Siong Soe, contributed generously to.
 His great grandfather believed that poverty could be eradicated and a nation could be made strong through education.
 He donated to the constructions of many schools both in Indonesia and China.